skillrepos/copilot-hands-on/labs.md

 Other useful slash commands include `/tests`, `/doc`, and `/new`.
 <br><br>

+> <span style="color:red">**Note: Because of Copilot's restricted model access, if you're running using the Free plan, you may not be able to do the remaining steps or have them complete in a reasonable time.**</span>

 11. Finally, let's try *Plan* mode.
 Open a new chat session by clicking on the "+" sign in the upper right of the Chat panel.
 Switch to "Plan" mode using the mode selector dropdown.

 ![Switch to plan mode](./images/cpho28.png?raw=true "Switch to plan mode")